Skip to Content Top

 While not all drug convictions are eligible for expungement or sealing, some may qualify under particular conditions.
 Generally, successful completion of assigned diversion programs or the passage of a stipulated timeframe without further offenses could be pathways to clearing your record.
 Legal guidance is essential in navigating the requirements and processes involved in seeking record clearance.

-Arrested?
+Ready to Get Legal Help?
 Don't Wait to Involve a Drug Arrest Lawyer

 Contact our firm immediately if you have been charged with a drug crime in the Georgetown area.
 Law enforcement and the prosecuting attorney are not on your side; they will do everything they can to see you behind bars.
-The sooner you retain our services, the sooner we can build your defense.
-At Winters & Chidester, we have handled hundreds of cases and can give you the best possible chance of having your charges reduced or dismissed.

-Contact our firm today at (512) 961-4555 or schedule your consultation online.
+Contact our firm online or call today at (512) 961-4555 or schedule your consultation online.